Francisco del Rosario Sánchez: Dominican Act of Independence

-Meeting at the house of Sánchez, on February 24, the members of La Trinitaria discussed on the plans on the uprising, which they agreed would be set for February 27.
+Meeting at the house of Sánchez, on February 24, 1844, the Trinitarios discussed on the plans on the uprising.
 A day later, the rebels were sent to various parts of the country for the purpose of finalizing the agreements made during the meeting.
-In addition to Sánchez and Mella, Vicente Celestino Duarte (brother of Duarte), José Joaquín Puello, those of La Concha (Jacinto and Tomás), Juan Alejandro Acosta and others attended that meeting.
-At the proposal of some of his companions, among whom were Félix Mercenario, Manuel María Valverde, Manuel Jiménez and Mariano Echavarría, it was agreed that Sánchez would preside over the Governing Board that was to direct the destinies of the nascent republic.
+In addition to Sánchez and Mella, Vicente Celestino Duarte, José Joaquín Puello, those of La Concha (Jacinto and Tomás), Juan Alejandro Acosta and many others attended that meeting.
+At the proposal of some of his companions, among whom were Félix Mercenario, Manuel María Valverde, Manuel Jimenes and Mariano Echavarría, it was agreed that Sánchez would preside over the Governing Board that was to direct the destinies of the nascent republic.